 The Islamic Tourism Centre (ITC) under the Ministry of Tourism have defined Islamic tourism as “any activity, event and experience undertaken in a state of travel that is in accordance with Islam”

 Wikipedia states that "Halal tourism is a subcategory of tourism which is geared towards Muslim families who abide by rules of Islam.
 The hotels in such destinations do not serve alcohol and have separate swimming pools and spa facilities for men and women"

 CrescentRating released the first edition of its “Halal Travel Glossary” in 2015.
 It features a list of over 150 terms and expressions related to the Halal travel market, with an explanation of each term in the context of lifestyle and travel.

 At the release of the Glossary, Fazal Bahardeen, CEO of CrescentRating, said: “With an increasing number of destinations and services looking to attract Muslim traveller, there is a need to better understand the terms used to describe the market needs and practices related to this segment.”

-Understanding these terms is imperative for all travel-related businesses looking to benefit from the growth of this market such as tourism boards, Government agencies, hotels, restaurants, attractions, airports, airlines, cruises and spas.
-The glossary includes terms which provide an overview of terms related to travel and its core values.
+Understanding these terms is imperative for all travel-related businesses looking to benefit from the growth of this market such as tourism boards, Government agencies, hotels, restaurants, attractions, airports, airlines, cruises, and spas.
+The glossary includes terms that provide an overview of terms related to travel and its core values.
 Each of these has been defined in the context of lifestyle and travel.